Looking for a management role? First, you have to manage the interview…

 Describe a time when you led by example

-Being a good leader isn’t just about telling others what to do, it’s also about showing them how it’s done.
+Being a good leader isn’t just about telling others what to do.
+It’s also about showing them how it’s done.

-So when you’re asked question, you’re essentially being tested on your own competencies as well as your ability to succeed – which in turn has a positive effect on your team members’ performance.
+So when you’re asked a question, you’re essentially being tested on your own competencies as well as your ability to succeed – which in turn has a positive effect on your team members’ performance.

 For example, saying you set the bar high by signing 45 customers up to your store loyalty card is good – but further explaining that your attitude resulted in your colleagues gaining another 100 sign-ups helps to prove that not only are you succeeding, your team is too.